Arjun Rampal on his Arun Gawli biopic: ‘It doesn’t have one opinion that is thrust down your throat’

 How did your collaboration between Ashim Ahluwalia come about?

 I knew Ashim from the advertising films we had done together.
 I like his sensibility.
 He’s quite a reluctant filmmaker and I knew that even if he doesn’t want to direct the film, he would at least give me honest feedback.
-But he loved it and came on board, with the proviso that I had to get the look exactly right and that we had to create the world – from the 1970s to the 2012 – exactly the way it was.
+But he loved it and came on board, with the proviso that I had to get the look exactly right and that we had to create the world – from the 1970s to 2012 – exactly the way it was.

 We also decided that the film must not have one opinion that is thrust down your throat – that he’s a good Samaritan, or the underdog or the don.
 What we liked about Gawli was that he was quite an accidental don and that he’s called Daddy, not Godfather or Dada or Bhai, or Ustad, but Daddy.
 In Dagdi Chawl, his wife is called Mummy.
 So we figured out that the film should be from the perspective of various people.